berkekurt/personal_website/README.md

 # Personal Website

-A modern, responsive personal portfolio website built with HTML, CSS, and JavaScript.
+A responsive personal portfolio website built with HTML, CSS, and JavaScript.
 This portfolio showcases my professional background, areas of interest, and projects in an elegant and user-friendly design.

 ## 🌐 Live Demo